 I will

-Throughout the years many RPGs dropped the strategy and tactics in turn-based games and changed to action-based gameplay or streamlined combat to be easy, Nowadays when you hear RPG you would go to Skyrim the first-person action-adventure game or Fallout the shooter, action-adventure game, RPGs have gone more for an action focus even Final Fantasy the one that got RPGs off the ground in its latest release abandoned the turn-based gameplay and went full on action, Turn based games are being held up by only a few big names now , e.g., Dragon Quest, Pokémon, and Persona/SMT.
+Throughout the years many RPGs dropped the strategy and tactics in turn-based games and changed to action-based gameplay or streamlined combat to be easy.
+Nowadays when you hear RPG you would go to Skyrim the first-person action-adventure game or Fallout the shooter, action-adventure game.
+RPGs have gone more for an action focus even Final Fantasy the one that got RPGs off the ground in its latest release abandoned the turn-based gameplay and went full on action.
+Turn based games are being held up by only a few big names now , e.g., Dragon Quest, Pokémon, and Persona/SMT.

-The research as stated is to see if a combination of these sub-genre would work, Would it give a unique and playable user experience or would the combination of these sub-genre result in a jumbled mess of a game that is just terrible with its mechanics.
+The research as stated is to see if a combination of these sub-genres would work.
+Would it give a unique and playable user experience or would the combination of these sub-genres result in a jumbled mess of a game that is just terrible with its mechanics.

 The objectives are to make a game that combines all these elements.
 It will include turn-based gameplay with chess style movement for characters and a battle that is not fully turn based yet still requires strategy.